 Braddock's Defeat: An Interview with David Preston

-Learn more about the ill-fated Braddock expedition and the Battle of the Monongahela from the author of the new book Braddock's Defeat.
+Explore the ill-fated Braddock expedition and the Battle of the Monongahela from the author of Braddock's Defeat David Preston.

 Following the British failure to capture Fort Duquesne in 1754, British authorities assigned General Edward Braddock the task of venturing to the Forks of the Ohio and removing the French presence from the region.
 Accompanying Braddock on the expedition was George Washington, who served as aide-de-camp.
 Although only a volunteer, Washington played an instrumental role in saving Braddock’s army from utter annihilation during the French and Indian War, thereby restoring Washington's reputation as a competent leader after his defeat at Fort Necessity the previous year.

 On July 9, 1755, as Braddock's men labored to clear a path to serve as a road for future British armies, the French and their Native American allies launched an attack.
 The Battle of Monongahela lasted several intense hours and witnessed the near destruction of Braddock’s forces.
 Amidst the fighting, Braddock realized retreat was his only option and issued orders to that effect.
 Moments later, a bullet struck Braddock's right arm and pierced his lung.
 With Braddock lying on the ground, conscious but incapable of directing the retreat in person, it was left to aide-de-camp Washington to effectively carry out Braddock's orders and coordinate the retreat.